The Naked Scientists: History

 Dr Chris Smith launched The Naked Scientists in 2001, rebranding the programme from a previous incarnation created in 2000 called ScienceWorld.
 Initially on commercial local radio, the show moved to the BBC's eastern region local radio network in 2003 where it was aired on Sundays on all 8 stations across the region.
 In August 2012, BBC East in response to national changes to local radio provision announced an impending change to the Sunday schedule which would have seen the show discontinued.
 In response to public reaction, the head of BBC East, Mick Rawsthorne, was interviewed on national radio about the decision to end the programme.
 Rawsthorne explained that the Naked Scientists did not fit the station's core purpose of providing "local radio".
 However, Rawsthorne did acknowledge the quality of the Naked Scientists programming and recognised that, with Cambridge University at the heart of Cambridgeshire, special consideration should be made for science in Cambridgeshire.
 Consequently, the BBC reconsidered their decision to terminate the programme and developed a proposal for it to continue as well as a way for enhanced scientific coverage and content to be integrated with other mainstream mid-week outputs of BBC Cambridgeshire, significantly increasing the reach of the programme and the representation of science at BBC Radio Cambridgeshire.
+In August 2022 the show switched to a Thursday evening from its original Sunday slot, a move intended to capitalise on the news agenda and a more powerful slot.
+It ran in this segment until the end of August 2023 when, prompted by changes to the BBC local radio schedule nationwide, this outing of the show ended.

 From January 2013, a new initiative involving the Naked Scientists also began on BBC Radio Norfolk.
 A dedicated hour of science Q and A was included in the station's Tea Time output (hosted by Matthew Gudgin) on alternate Wednesday evenings at 6pm.
 Listeners call, text, tweet or email with questions on any scientific subject and the team answer them.
+This continued until 2020 when changes were introduced to the schedule and presenter line up during the response to Covid-19.

 From January 2013, the Naked Scientists programme also began to air across Australia on ABC Radio National, initially on a Sunday morning.
 From January 2014 the first airing of the programme was moved to a Friday evening 10pm slot, repeated on Sundays at 3pm.
 This show is also released as the Naked Scientists Podcast.

 Launched in May 2014, 5 live Science is a new weekly one-hour programme from the Naked Scientists aired by BBC 5 live.
-Under the banner 5 live Science, it's a newly formatted version of the show produced by the Naked Scientists team and fronted by Dr Chris Smith; it airs nationally every Sunday morning.
+Under the banner 5 live Science, it's a newly formatted version of the show produced by the Naked Scientists team and fronted by Dr Chris Smith; it aired nationally every Sunday morning until 12 January 2025.
 The programme is also released as a podcast under the same name.